 - Require considerable time to be broken in (excluding new models of plastic mountaineering boots).

 - Backpacking boots can be bulky and less agile.
 They restrict mobility, are heavy, and can be uncomfortable and tiring.

 - Can give you a false sense of security.
 This often results in injuries that can be avoided.

 - Once wet, they take longer to dry.

 - The most expensive types of hiking footwear.

 Always choose your hiking footwear according to the surface, weather conditions, distance of the trail and most importantly - according to your own preferences.
 You need boots or shoes that fit well your feet.
 Remember that fit is strictly individual and the same pair of shoes that can be very comfortable for someone might be extremely uncomfortable for someone else.

 There are various options, though most people prefer traveling lighter.
 The best option for them is to choose trail runners because they’re lightweight, breathable, and provide the most flexibility and comfort.
 Some like cross-country and off-trail hiking.
 They would obviously need heavier boots providing extra ankle support, stability, and better protection when walking on rough and uneven surfaces.
-In colder weather, waterproof footwear will keep your feet drier.
+In colder weather, waterproof hiking boots will keep your feet drier.
 In prolonged wet weather, your best option is a pair of hiking sneakers or trail-running shoes.